serjilyashenko/jokes-mvc/nestjs/README.md

 - Docker (2 modes: local server + docker DB; all in docker)

-> ⚠️ All docs below are from NestJS official repo.\
+> ⚠️ All info below are from NestJS official repo.\
 > TODO: Modify it to fit JokesMVC project.